lh-008/LeagueofLegend-StatAnalysis/README.md

 ### Bivariate Analysis

-Let's take a look at how Rift Herald impact the outcome of the game using the plot below.
+Let's take a look at how Rift Herald impacts the outcome of the game using the plot below.
 <iframe
   src="assets/win_rate_comparison.html"
   width="800"